humphreybc/uxdesignday/README.md

 ### Structure

-So for now, the structure is a little bit crap but until I have some more time, this is what we have.
-Basically the server has some subdomains set up for each conference, eg. dunedin.uxdesignday.org and wellington.uxdesignday.org.
+CSS and JS are compiled and minified into the public directory, whereas the HTML and content reside in the /public directory permanently.
+There is no templating engine for the HTML or assets.

-These subdomains are hooked up to a cronjob which pulls down the corresponding branch every few minutes and looks into the /public directory.
-So wellington.uxdesignday.org will reflect whatever is in the /public folder of the branch 'wellington'.
+Everything needs to be compiled and checked locally at this stage as the server does no compilation.
+The server has folders for each location.
+Every few minutes the server does a pull and each locaiton is pointed to the /public directory.
+So uxdesignday.org/wellington will reflect whatever is in the /public folder of the branch 'wellington'.

-This hasn't happened yet, but eventually master will simply be global styles and layout, and a splash page pointing people towards the individual conference pages.
-The idea is that you will occaisonally merge master back into your individual conference-specific branches.

 Global changes should be tested in the 'beta' branch first (beta.uxdesignday.org) before being deployed to master (uxdesignday.org).

-FYI - uxdesignday.com just redirects to .org.
+Lastly, the domain name uxdesignday.com just redirects to uxdesignday.org.

 ### Dependencies

 Uses [Coffeescript](http://coffeescript.org/) and [Stylus](http://learnboost.github.com/stylus/), and it's compiled using Node.js, so you'll need to install that on your computer.
 Also install npm (node package manager).
 More on that below.

-IMPORTANT: The server doesn't yet compile anything, so you will need to compile locally into the /public directory and push that up to Git.
+IMPORTANT: The server doesn't compile anything, so you will need to compile locally into the /public directory and push that up to Git.
 Don't ignore that folder.
-Also, don't delete it - there are some assets in there that don't get automatically generated when you compile.
+Also don't delete it.

 ### Running locally with Grunt (recommended)